 IMPORTANT LINKS & RESOURCES:

-- 38 MOST COMMON FICTION WRITING MISTAKES – This is a great guide for all novice and beginner writers, who want to take their work seriously.
+- 38 MOST COMMON FICTION WRITING MISTAKES – The site’s actually down.
+But it is a book.
+So, check it out at the library or just buy it!
+This is a great guide for all novice and beginner writers, who want to take their work seriously.
 Old writers can read this too, but some of the rules we’ve probably already broken.
 So, that doesn’t really help us.
 However, if you’re just starting out, I suggest you take a look at it and really learn and study it.
 I have the book by the way.
 I read it now and then for a good laugh, but what this book has is no laughing matter.
 Majority of writers (even me) will make at least one or two of these mistakes and have no idea.

 - WRITER’S BEWARE BLOG!
 This is where I get a lot of my information and facts about agent/book publishing scams.
 It’s overwhelming the information on this site!!
 The facts on this blog and the connecting sister links will make your brain explode, so please read just a little at a time or you’ll get discouraged really fast!
 Seriously… it only takes one minute.

 - AGENT QUERY – From what I’ve heard, this is the best site to look for an agent.
 Just please please make sure you do extensive research on your agent before sending random letters to online strangers you know nothing about.

 - GRAMMAR GIRL SITE – I check her site religiously!
 I read her book like every day, but I have yet to listen to her podcasts and watch her videos.
 If you plan on publishing, either traditional methods or self-publishing you better know how to edit a manuscript.
 No book or person will ever be perfect, but you better know the difference between affect vs. effect.
 If not, I don’t think you should consider writing a book and selling it.
 I suggest you pick up another hobby that’s less complicated, like abstract painting or fishing.